Polygons

 In the case of a Polygon, the rectification is of the same kind, but rotated by 180 deg / n, where n is the number of sides of the Polygons, and smaller.
 In Fig. 2.4d, the inner Pentagon, which is the dual of the outer pentagon, is also its rectification.

 However, the rectification is not the same as a duality.
 If we rectify Yellow, Golden or Long yellow rhombuses, we obtain again Yellow, Golden or Long yellow rectangles, but in an orthogonal direction to that in Figs. 2.4a, b and c.
-In the next Figures, we see that the Rhombic diagonals are in the same proportions as the sides of the resulting rectangles, but twice as long (thus, all struts of the rectangles in Figs. 2.5a, b and c are necessary to trace the diagonals of their respective rhombuses).
+In the next Figures, we see that the Rhombic diagonals are in the same proportions as the sides of the resulting rectangles, but twice as long, as shown later in Fig. 4.9.
+Thus, all struts of the rectangles in Figs. 2.5a, b and c are necessary to trace the diagonals of their respective rhombuses.

 Fig. 2.5a: The rectification of a yellow rhombus is a Yellow rectangle.